Protecting Yourself From Familial Responsibility Discrimination

 Thankfully, employees receive protections from familial responsibility discrimination (“FRD”) through several federal and state statutes.
-It is essential to understand these laws to know what protections you have as an employee and ensure that your employer treats you fairly.
+It is important to understand these laws to know what protections you have as an employee and to ensure that your employer treats you fairly.

 Title VII of the Civil Rights Act of 1964

 Most familial responsibility protections lie under Title VII of the Civil Rights Act of 1964 and its amendment, the Pregnancy Discrimination Act of 1978.
 Title VII of the Civil Rights Act outlines what discrimination protections exist for employees and prohibits employers from engaging in FRD.